jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 http://www.python.org/download/releases/

 After downloading and unpacking the program, SeqTrace is ready to go.
 SeqTrace must be launched from a Terminal window.
-For a refresher or introduction to the Terminal see section II.
+For a refresher or introduction to the Terminal see section 2.
 Move SeqTrace to your Applications folder.

 Open a Terminal window and type: